antono2/vlang.kak/README.md

 ## Installation

-Put this repo in your `autoload` directory.
+Put this repo in your `autoload` directory, like `kakoune/share/kak/autoload`.
 [Read all about installing plugins here.](https://github.com/mawww/kakoune/wiki/Installing-Plugins)

 ```sh
 cd YOUR/AUTOLOAD/DIRECTORY/